Like all things which keep us deliciously intrigued, no one can quite agree on the facts surrounding the

 The Black Bee position of the Kama Sutra, also known as “Bhramara,” is one of male submission and female domination.

-Unlike most rear entry positions in which he holds the reins, the Beetle puts her squarely in control.
+the Beetle puts her squarely in control.
 To tease him, she may partially lower herself onto his cock, then raise up again.
 He may beg for her to take the full plunge, but tantalizing him in this way will please him as much as her.

 Animalistic, primitive, and positioned to hit super-sensitive spots, this one puts him in charge of her pleasure.